 In addition to the northern safari circuit (Tarangire, Manyara, Ngorongoro and the Serengeti) there are two other recognized circuits in Tanzania; the southern circuit consisting of the Selous Game Reserve and Ruaha National Park, and the western circuit centring on Katavi and Mahale National parks.
 Mahale is home to probably the premier chimp viewing experience in Africa.

-Tanzania (and East Africa in general) tends to offer an engaging cultural experience.
+Tanzania (and East Africa in general) offers an engaging cultural experience.
 The iconic Maasai tribe is very prevalent in any safari to the north west.
-In the more remote areas the Maasai continue to live a very traditional existence.
+In the more remote areas, the Maasai continue to live a very traditional existence.
 It is a real treat to spend time in a “manyatta” observing how they live and interacting with tribal members.